yoolk/has_qrcode/README.md

 To generate qrcode image for any record, just call `generate_qrcode`.
 When you call it without any arguments, it will use options from `has_qrcode`.
 You can call it with different options from `has_qrcode`, and it won't affect your model `has_qrcode` options.

+HasQrcode will add `after_save` callback to generate qrcode image after the record is saved.

 ### Processor

 Currently, HasQrcode supports only one processor which connects to the [QR-Server API](http://qrserver.com/api/documentation/).